mescu74/systematic-review-assistant/docs/naming-conventions.md

 -   If an LLM output directly leads to the creation of a database model or a service DTO, its schema might share a root name but have a distinct suffix or prefix if its structure or purpose is different before further processing.
 -   Examples:
     -   `ScreeningResponse`: Raw structured output from individual screening LLM reviewers.
 (Adheres to `[Action]Response`)
-    -   `ScreeningResolutionSchema`: Raw structured output from the resolver LLM.
+    -   `ResolverOutputSchema`: Raw structured output from the resolver LLM.
-        -   **Note on Convention:** Ideally, for consistency with `ScreeningResponse`, this would be named `ScreeningResolutionResponse`.
-The current name `ScreeningResolutionSchema` is functional but represents a minor deviation.
-Future refactoring should consider renaming it for improved pattern consistency.
-(This will also be noted in `docs/data-models.md` recommendations for `schemas.py`).
+    -   `ScreeningResolutionCreate`, `ScreeningResolutionRead`: For service layer interaction with `ScreeningResolution` entities.
     -   `PicosSuggestions`: Structured PICO suggestions from an LLM.
 (Specific descriptive name, acceptable as it's not a generic "response" to an action but a specific data structure delivered by the suggestion agent).
     -   `ScreenAbstractsChainInput`: Input variables for the abstract screening chain prompt.
 (Clearly an input schema).